jaymotka/400B_2023_motka/README.md

-# 400B_2023_motka
+# ASTR 400B: Theoretical Astrophysics: Galactic, Extra-galactic Astronomy and Cosmology

-Repository for ASTR 400B: Theoretical Astrophysics class.
+This repository contains all homeworks and assignments for ASTR 400B class.